 Hello!
 I am Cameryn, and I am passionate about using data science and scientific communication to drive biodiversity conservation.

 As a biologist and conservation scientist, I have worked to understand how to balance land use for conservation, agriculture, and renewable energy and how species may move and behave differently under climate change.
-In my current position with U.S. Fish & Wildlife Service's Migratory Bird Program, I focus on bird conservation in the western United States.
+As a Biologist in the U.S. Fish & Wildlife Service's Migratory Bird Program, I focused on bird conservation in the western United States.
 Specifically, I find solutions to alleviate the impact of renewable energy development on birds, contributing to the goal of achieving net-zero emissions while prioritizing wildlife conservation.

 I have also worked in field-based ecological research, addressing anthropogenic impacts on birds domestically and internationally; in photography, notably highlighted in the Audubon Photography Awards; and in environmental consulting, supporting managing urban and working lands for environmental benefits.
 I hold a master’s degree focused in environmental science and conservation planning and a bachelor’s degree in zoology, both from University of California, Santa Barbara.

 Outside of work, I enjoy all things outdoors!
-My main hobbies are birding, wildlife photography, and hiking.
-I also enjoy vegan cooking, typically with the help of my two cats as sous chefs.
+My main hobbies are birding, wildlife photography, and skiing.

 Education